Prevention is the Best Medicine

 With everyday exercise, I continue to discover truth in the medical evidence mentioned above.
 The first-hand, direct, on-the-ground confirmation of the powerful effects of exercise shows itself gradually—over weeks, months and years.
 I feel better.
 My shins no longer hurt hiking downhill.
 Back pain has lessened.
 The hip pain that bothered me while trying to sleep is gone, and I can wade in a cold stream longer.

 If you have some chronic condition, don’t accept it as you lot in life.
 Ask your doctor for a stress test to clear you for exercise and get active.
-Download my Quick Guide to Strength, Stamina, and Sturdiness and use it as a framework.
+Use my e-book (below) as a framework.

 You don’t have to break records to improve your condition.
 All you need is minor improvement.
 Get a little more fit and fly-fish harder!

 Exercise is the closest thing we’ve found to a magic pill for combating the effects of aging.
 That’s because it works on every physiological system and keeps your body fine-tuned.
 Dr. Linda Fried, Dean of Columbia University’s School of Public Health.